Vadim Tchijik

 exclusive interview of six pages.

-Vadim Tchijik is an Artistic Director of the International Music
+He is Artistic Director of the International Music